Harold-Anderson/acfo/src/content/post/0014-is-your-business-strong.md

 **Should I have an advisory board** If your sales are exploding and you are not running out of money, you probably know more about your business than any advisory board would.
 Instead, continue innovating and offering the products your customers love.

 **Should I use distributors?** If you have a strong product, you will be able to overcome the fees that large distributors charge.
 You will also have a choice of channels where you can sell your product.
 Sell it in all channels, making sure you are making a large profit on every sale.
-Weak companies that are scared to death of using large distributors because of the fees involved.
+Weak companies are scared to death of using large distributors because of the fees involved.
 This is a sign that the real problem is the product, or at a minimum the channel that the distributor sells into is not the best channel for that product.

 **Should I raise money from Venture Capital?** I have been on calls where VCs were begging the company to take their money.
 Strong companies do not have to dilute founder ownership by taking VC money, unless it is is software product that needs development funds to get to a minimum viable product.
 Strong companies with some sales history often can borrow funds.
 Venture Capital itself is a relatively new concept.
 Before that, companies generated profit on their products immediately from strong demand.
 For instance, read Phil Knight's memoir _Shoe Dog_.

 **Where can I find a lawyer to trademark my IP** Although it is important to protect the name of your product, only your ability to out-innovate the competition will in the end determine whether you will survive.
-I have done trademarking myself...
+Trademarking a brand is not difficult to do yourself, in fact.

 **What gross margin do I need?** Although I stressed that a 40% gross margin is desirable, I have seen very successful companies with 25% gross margins.
 (Although they thought their margin was 60%).
 The key thing is that you are making enough to pay your staff and that you are experiencing strong demand for your products.